ecphp/cas-bundle/docs/index.rst

 CAS Bundle
 ==========

-A Central Authentication Service bundle for Symfony 4 & 5.
+A Central Authentication Service bundle for Symfony.

 The Central Authentication Service (CAS) is an Open-Source single sign-on protocol for the web.
 Its purpose is to permit a user to access multiple applications while providing their credentials only once.